Table of Contents

 For the chorizo and eggs

 - Heat a 10-inch skillet over medium-high heat.
 Add the chorizo and cook, breaking up any large pieces.
 Continue cooking until browned and cooked through, 8-12 minutes.
-Remove the chorizo.
+Remove the chorizo.1 lb ground chorizo

-- Saute the prepared jalapeño in the oil left from the chorizo, 2 minutes.
+- Sauté the prepared jalapeño in the oil left from the chorizo, 2 minutes.1 jalapeño

-- In a bowl, whisk the eggs, sour cream, salt, and pepper until smooth.
-Pour the eggs into the skillet with the jalapeño.
-Cook over low heat until they are just set but still moist, 4-5 minutes.
+- In a bowl, whisk the eggs, sour cream, the remaining 1 tsp salt, and black pepper until smooth.
+Add the butter to the skillet with the jalapeño, then pour in the eggs.
+Cook over low heat until they are just set but still moist, 4-5 minutes.7 large eggs, 2 tbsp sour cream, 2 tsp kosher salt, ½ tsp freshly ground black pepper, 2 tbsp unsalted butter

 - Remove from the heat and assemble the burritos.